 - case report contains detailed report and discussion related to diagnosis and treatment of one or a group of patients.

 Categories Letter to the editor and Report publish novelties from scientific and professional meetings as well as information about them, information from international pharmaceutical journals, professional news, reviews of new books, biographical and professional notes (anniversaries, awards, obituaries), as well as announcements of the Pharmaceutical Association of Serbia and its professional sections.

 Articles are published primarily in English, and exceptionally in Serbian.

 Cover letter.
 Alongside the manuscript, a cover letter must be submitted.
 The letter must be signed by all authors, or by the corresponding author (with previous consent from all authors).
 The letter should include a statement that the work described in the article has not been published previously, that the article is not under consideration for publication elsewhere and that the manuscript has been read and approved by all the authors who fulfill the criteria for authorship.
+Also, a proposal of at least two reviewers should be included in the cover letter.
 Additionally, copies of permissions for the reproduction of previously published materials and illustrations should be submitted.